San Onofre - Unit 1

 2.0 Site Status Summary

 SONGS-1 was a Westinghouse 3-loop pressurized water reactor constructed by Bechtel and rated at 1347 MWt.
 It began commercial operation on January 1, 1968 and ceased operation on November 30, 1992.
 Defuelling was completed on March 6, 1993.
 On December 28, 1993, NRC approved the Permanentely Defueled Technical Specifications.
-On November 3, 1994, SCE submitted a Proposed Decommissioning Plan to place SONGS-1 in SAFSTOR until the shutdown on Units 2 and 3, at the end of their licenses, that were extended to 2022 by license amendments in March, 2000.
+On November 3, 1994, SCE submitted a Proposed Decommissioning Plan to place SONGS-1 in SAFSTOR until the shutdown on Units 2 and 3.
 On December 15, 1998, following a change in NRC decommissioning regulations, SCE submitted a post shutdown decommissioning activities report (PSDAR) for SONGS-1, to commence DECON in 2000.
 SCE actively decommissioned the facility, and most of the structures and equipment have been removed and disposed.
-Water control is active, and is processed through the Unit 2 - 3 wastewater treatment system.
+Water control is active, and is processed through the Unit 2 and 3 wastewater treatment system.
 NRC issued a license amendment in February 2010 releasing the off-shore portions of the Unit 1 cooling intake and outlet pipes in place, under the Pacific Ocean seabed, for unrestricted use.
 The fuel from Unit 1 was transferred to Phase 1 of the ISFSI.
 The ISFSI will be expanded onto the area previously occupied by Unit 1 as needed in order to store all Unit 2 and Unit 3 spent fuel.

 3.0 Major Technical or Regulatory Issues